Most Medicare Part D prescription drug plans have four different parts

 (3) The Coverage Gap or Donut Hole

-- once you exceed the Initial Coverage Limit you enter the Donut Hole where you were originally responsible for 100% of your drug costs (so this was like a second deductible phase).
-However, the Donut Hole discount
+begins once you exceed the Initial Coverage Limit you enter the Donut Hole and you will receive the 75% Donut Hole discount

-for both generic and brand-name drugs purchased while in the Donut Hole will reduce your cost-sharing for purchases made while in the Coverage Gap to a fixed 25% co-insurance in 2020.
+for both generic and brand-name formulary drugs.
+This means any formulary drugs you purchase while in the Donut Hole will cost you 25% of the drug's retail price.
 You can read more about the current Donut Hole Discount here: https://Q1FAQ.com/470.html

 (4) The Catastrophic Coverage Phase

-- once your total out-of-pocket drug costs exceed a certain point (for instance, over $6,350 in 2020
+begins once your total out-of-pocket drug costs exceed a certain point (for instance, over $6,550 in 2021

 you will receive your medications at a low-fixed price, paying around 5% of the retail price for brand drugs for the remainder of the year.